-Apple rumored to be testing AirDrop wireless file sharing feature for iOS 7Alex Wagner - Deputy Managing Editor, News Desk
+Apple rumored to be testing AirDrop wireless file sharing feature for iOS 7Alex Wagner - Editorial Director of News and Content

 The list of changes that are rumored to be coming in iOS 7 includes integration with Flickr and Vimeo, a new look for Apple's built-in apps and a flatter overall design.
 Now it looks like we can add another feature to that list, as a new report claims that Apple is currently testing Airdrop wireless file sharing support for iOS.

 According to sources speaking to 9to5Mac, Apple is currently testing iOS 7 software that includes AirDrop Wi-Fi file sharing, similar to the feature that's currently offered on its Mac computers running OS X 10.7 or higher.
 The tipsters claim that AirDrop is built into the iOS share menu and would enable the transfer of files from one iOS device to another.
 It's said that the feature may work between an iOS device and a Mac as well.